 Skip to Content

 The tandoori chicken gets its name from the equipment used to cook the chicken, the tandoor.
-Tandoor is a cylinder shape oven made with clay or metal used to cook a variety of Indian food.
+A tandoor is a cylinder-shaped oven made with clay or metal to cook various Indian foods.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.